franBec/pollitoDev/content/en/blog/2024-02-17-balancing-code-and-life.md

 For many developers, standing out in a sea of talented individuals feels like a daily battle for relevance.
 The desire to shine, to be that bright fish in a vast ocean, pushes many to adopt a workaholic lifestyle, where every extra hour of coding, every additional project, feels like a necessary step on the path to professional recognition and security.

 This environment, while fertile ground for innovation and skill development, can also lead to a life where work overshadows everything else.
-The drive to keep up and stand out can lead to long hours spent in front of the screen, with the mind constantly engaged in solving the next problem, even when the workday ends.
+The drive to keep up and stand out can lead to long hours spent in front of a screen, with the mind constantly engaged in solving the next problem, even when the workday ends.
 Just today, while waiting for the water to boil, with around 3 hours left to start my workday, a solution to a problem I had yesterday at work came through my head.
 Inspiration appears when you least expect it.

 This blurring of lines between professional dedication and personal life can make it challenging to maintain meaningful connections outside of work and to remember that there's a world beyond the code.